securestart/sstart/CONFIGURATION.md

 If the secret value in AWS Secrets Manager is a JSON object, it will be automatically parsed and each key-value pair will be mapped according to the `keys` configuration.
 If `keys` is empty, all keys from the JSON will be mapped.

 **Plain Text Secrets:**
-If the secret value is plain text (not JSON), it will be mapped to a single environment variable named `<PROVIDER_ID>_SECRET` (where `<PROVIDER_ID>` is the provider's ID in uppercase).
+If the secret value is plain text (not JSON), it will be mapped to a single environment variable named `<PROVIDER_ID>_SECRET` (where `<PROVIDER_ID>` is the provider's ID in uppercase, with hyphens converted to underscores).
 A warning will be logged indicating that the secret is not in JSON format.

+For example, if the provider ID is `aws-prod`, the secret will be loaded to `AWS_PROD_SECRET`.

 ### Azure Key Vault (`azure_keyvault`)